 Keep in mind, the Red Book lists several different prices for coins, depending on the grade of your coin.
 If you’re not a coin collector or you’re just beginning your coin collection, then you’re probably not going to know the grade.
 In that case, find the lowest grade for that particular coin in the book, and if it says $25.00 then you at least know not to accept much less than that for your coin.

-Some Tips If You Want To Buy Coins
+3 Helpful Tips If You’re Going To Buy Coins

 So hopefully, you already have a price guide to give you some idea of the value of your coins.
 But you’ll also need to have a little knowledge about coin grades, as well.